awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 **Note**
  For SQL Server, the maximum 64,000 IOPS is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on the m5, m5d, r5, r5b, r5d, and z1d instance types\.
 Other instance families guarantee performance up to 32,000 IOPS\.
+For Oracle, you can provision the maximum 256,000 IOPS only on the r5b instance type\.
 For PostgreSQL, the maximum IOPS on the db\.m5\.8xlarge, db\.m5\.16xlarge, db\.r5\.8xlarge, and db\.r5\.16xlarge instance classes is 40,000\.

 **Important**